nsrCodes/Short-Search/ReadMe.md

 1. Clone the repository in the directory of your choice using: `git clone https://github.com/nsrCodes/Short-Search.git`
 2. Open chrome and navigate to `chrome://extensions/`
 3. Navigate to where you cloned the repo and open the `dist` directory.
-4. drag abd drop the `.crx` file into the  `chrome://extensions/` page
+4. drag and drop the `.crx` file into the  `chrome://extensions/` page

 To use the extension click on the extension icon (_For now it is just the letter S_) in the available extensions.
 Clicking on the icon should open a popup where you can add and delete aliases that you have made.